MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 ### Add Windows 10 devices to a group in Azure AD and assign that group licenses

 To configure device-based licensing, you first need to add your Windows 10 devices to a group that's available in Azure AD.
-The following table provides information about the types of groups that are supported and where you can create those groups.The license assignment is done in the M365 Admin Portal > Billing > Licenses.
+The following table provides information about the types of groups that are supported and where you can create those groups.
+The license assignment is done in the M365 Admin Portal > Billing > Licenses.

 | Group type | Create using these tools |